Quality Improvement Strategy

 Your behavioral health needs are important to us

 We also monitor how well we’re doing meeting your behavioral – or mental – health needs.
-So in 2014, we took steps to improve our behavioral health plans.
+Members told us that they are more satisfied with their behavioral health services, and that finding the right mental health provider became easier.
+And in 2015, we took steps to improve our behavioral health plans.
 For example, we gave you and your providers more tools and information to help you take your medications as directed.

-We made it possible for more members who are in the hospital to meet the behavioral health care professional who may care for them after they leave.
-We’ve added information online about the different types of behavioral health and substance abuse providers and the common conditions they treat.
+We made it possible for more members who are discharged from the hospital to connect with the behavioral health care professional who may care for them after they leave.
+We began a program to help save lives due to accidetal opioid overdoses, and increased outreach to members with extensive behavioral health needs.

 We take our accreditation by the NCQA seriously.
 It's how we show our commitment to improving your quality of care, access to care and member satisfaction.